Long Term Care at Home from Medicaid: How it Works

 1) Nursing Home Medicaid – Most people think of Nursing Home Medicaid (Institutional Medicaid) when they think of Medicaid.
 This program is an entitlement.
 Everyone who is eligible, receives assistance, but it does not pay for long-term care at home.

 2) Medicaid Waivers – Also called Home and Community Based Services (HCBS) Waivers, these programs pay for long-term care at home.
-Waivers are specifically designed to help individuals avoid being placed in a nursing home by providing services at home or in the community.
+Waivers are specifically designed to help individuals avoid institutionalization by providing services at home or in the community.
 Every state has HCBS Waivers, although they are different both in name and in the specific services they provide.
-Waivers generally have the same eligibility requirements as Nursing Home Medicaid, but there is one important difference.
-Waivers are not entitlements.
-Each Waiver program is approved for a specific number of enrollees and often a Waiver program is full.
-This means that one can be completely eligible, but because there is no room in the program, they will not receive assistance.
-Instead they will be placed on a wait-list.
+Waivers generally have the same eligibility requirements as Nursing Home Medicaid, but unlike Nursing Home Medicaid, waivers are not entitlements.
+Each waiver program is approved for a specific number of enrollees, and when maximum capacity has been reached, a waitlist begins.
+This means that one can meet all eligibility criteria, but because there is no room in the program, they will not immediately receive assistance.

-3) Aged, Blind and Disabled Medicaid – Often referred to as ABD, this type of Medicaid also provides long-term care at home services.
-However, what is available is much limited than what is available through Medicaid Waivers.
+3) Aged, Blind and Disabled Medicaid – Often referred to as ABD, this type of Medicaid also provides long-term care at home.
+Most commonly, personal care services are provided.
+While additional benefits may be available, potential services and supports are much more limited than those provided via Medicaid Waivers.
 Furthermore, eligibility requirements are typically more restrictive than for Medicaid Waivers.
-On the plus side, ABD Medicaid benefits are entitlements, so anyone who is eligible will receive assistance.
-Wait-lists do not exist.
+However, ABD Medicaid benefits are entitlements, so anyone who is eligible will receive assistance.
+Waitlists do not exist.

 Regardless of whether one is receiving long-term care at home from a Waiver program or from ABD Medicaid, the process is similar.
 Once accepted into the program, a medical professional will assess the beneficiaries’ care needs.
 The types of assistance required and how much of it is needed will be determined.